augustonf/fitText/README.md

 <h2>7.
 Another solutions</h2>

-There is also another library that does something similar to fitText, called [fitty](https://github.com/rikschennink/fitty), but I had some wobble when calling it with the same frequency as fitText in the example.
+There is also another library that does something similar to fitText called [fitty](https://github.com/rikschennink/fitty), but I had some wobble when calling it with the same frequency as fitText in the example.
 This may not be a problem in a static page that only changes the container's size once in a while, so I'll just leave it here.